 are you unsure as to why you pay a Franchise Tax here in Delaware, or when the Franchise Tax is due for a corporation or LLC?
 Harvard Business Services, Inc. is here to help answer your questions.
 With Harvard Business Services, Inc. as your Registered Agent, you can pay your Delaware Franchise Tax online.

 For corporations, Franchise Taxes are due to the state of Delaware by March 1 of each year.
 For LLCs, they are due by June 1 of each year.
-At Harvrad Business Services, Inc., your Registered Agent Fees are due by the annual anniversary of the formation of your company.
+At Harvrad Business Services, Inc., your Registered Agent Fees are due on the anniversary month of the formation of your company.
 Don't worry—we will provide you with plenty of notice before the actual deadlines.

 Perhaps the most important function of a Delaware Registered Agent is receiving and forwarding Franchise Tax reports in a timely fashion.
 Since the state of Delaware does not require companies who incorporate here to furnish information about their owners' addresses or principal places of business, the only way the Secretary of State can mail important documents, such as Franchise Tax reports, to companies is through their Registered Agents.
 At Harvard, since our systems are directly linked to the state, we have the ability to print copies of your official Franchise Tax report right here in our office.
 In the event you should misplace the original document, we can replace it for you by ordering reprints.